Debinha

-Débora Cristiane de Oliveira (born 20 October 1991), known as Debinha Miri or simply Debinha, is a Brazilian professional football forward who plays for the Kansas City Current in the National Women's Soccer League and the Brazil women's national football team.
+Débora Cristiane de Oliveira (born 20 October 1991), known as Debinha Miri or simply Debinha, is a Brazilian professional footballer who plays as a midfielder or forward for the Kansas City Current of the National Women's Soccer League (NWSL) and the Brazil national team.

+Debinha began her career in Brazil before playing overseas in Norway and China.
+In 2017, she joined the North Carolina Courage, where she won three NWSL Shields, two NWSL Championships, and one NWSL Challenge Cup.
+She was named MVP of the 2019 championship game and twice named MVP of the Challenge Cup.
+After six seasons in North Carolina, she signed with the Current as a free agent in 2023.

+Debinha made her senior debut for Brazil in 2011.
+She was included on her country's squads at the 2016 Olympics, 2019 World Cup, 2020 Olympics, and 2023 World Cup.

 Club career

+Early career (2013–2016)

 When Rosana transferred to Avaldsnes in August 2013, she asked the Norwegian club to sign Debinha too.
 Debinha became top-scorer of the 2014 Toppserien.

 At the end of 2014, she had a short loan spell between November and December together with Rosana at São José during the club's successful attempt to win both Copa Libertadores Femenina and International Women's Club Championship during that year.
 She returned to Norway at the beginning of 2015.

 From February 2016 to January 2017, she played for Dalian Quanjian in the Chinese Women's Super League.